andy1764/ComBatFamily/README.md

 ## 3. Additional features
 On top of unifying existing harmonization packages, we include additional features in this package.

 For out-of-sample harmonization, we provide `predict.comfam` to apply estimated harmonization to a specified sample.
-This function will estimate new batch adjustment parameters if needed, otherwise it will apply existing estimates.
+This function will estimate new batch adjustment parameters if needed, otherwise it will apply existing estimates. `predict.comfam` has been tested for linear models (`lm`) and generalized additive models (`gam`), but may give errors for other chosen models.
 Below is an example call:

 ```
 com_out <- comfam(iris[1:75,1:2], iris$Species[1:75])